mortezasj11/finetune-TtCD/n_GPU_A100/to_do.md

+1. Diff lr for the model and mlp    tik
-1. Add the spacing!
+2. Add the spacing!                 tik
-    - remember how CombinedModel works?
+    - remember how CombinedModel works?    tik
-    - why             with torch.no_grad():  # Frozen backbone by default
-                chunk_feat = self.base(x[i].unsqueeze(0))
+    - why             with torch.no_grad():  # Frozen backbone by default     #removed tik chunk_feat = self.base(x[i].unsqueeze(0))
-2. Giving more chance for positive to be selected! in data loader.
+3. Giving more chance for positive to be selected! in data loader.
-3. Data augmentation.
+4. Data augmentation.
-4. Attention loss.
+5. Attention loss.
-5. Diff lr for the model and mlp
+6. Saving the model after end.
+7. Evaluate on test at the ened.
+8. Sums all the GPU gradients ...

 # Remove 100 in validation now that it works.